 Nurses can lead on reducing NHS litigation claims by avoiding preventable harms

-More than 15,000 claims were made against the NHS in England in 2015/16, NHS Litigation Authority’s latest annual report has revealed.
+More than 15,000 claims were made against the NHS in England in 2015-16 for incidents involving patient harm, clinical negligence and non-clinical injuries or accidents, according to the NHS Litigation Authoritys (NHS LA) latest annual report.

 More than 15,000 claims were made against the NHS in England in 2015-16 for incidents involving patient harm, clinical negligence and non-clinical injuries or accidents, according to the NHS Litigation Authority’s (NHS LA) latest annual report.

 Of those – 10,965 related to new clinical negligence claims in 2015-16, compared with 11,497 in 2014/15.
 In the same period, the NHS LA received 4,172 new non-clinical liability claims, typically employers’ and public liability claims, compared with 4,806 in 2014-15.

 Although the number of new clinical negligence claims and new non-clinical claims fell by 4.6% and 13.2% respectively on the previous year’s figures, the NHS LA is concerned a total of 15,137 claims is ‘significant’ and should be addressed by the NHS with urgency.

 Trial and error

 NHS LA chief executive Helen Vernon says: ‘The key to reducing the growing costs of claims is learning from what goes wrong and supporting changes to prevent harm in the first place.’

 Paid out to patients and their legal representatives in 2015-16 by the NHS

 To help tackle extensive litigation costs, the NHS LA has published a series of leaflets that draw on lessons learned through managing clinical negligence claims to reduce preventable harms such as surgical burns, Cauda equina syndrome and maternity pressure ulcers.